 The Sheriff also allows employees to accumulate compensatory time earned.
+Compensatory time earned is calculated bi-weekly, and is limited to an accrual of 40 hours.
 An employee can receive payment for unused compensatory time upon termination of employment or at the discretion of the Sheriff.